-6. Restrictions on Use of Funds for: Lobbying, Support of Litigation, or Advocacy The Recipient may not conduct political lobbying, as defined in the statutes, regulations, and 2 CFR 200.450- "Lobbying," within the Federally-supported project.
-The Recipient may not use Federal funds for lobbying specifically to obtain grants and cooperative agreements.
-The Recipient must comply with 49 CFR 20, U.S. Department of Transportation "New Restrictions on Lobbying."
-In addition, the Recipient may not use these funds to directly advocate for, or against, a pipeline construction or expansion project.
+The Recipient and its contractors may not conduct political lobbying, as defined in the statutes, regulations, and 2 CFR 200.450- "Lobbying," within the Federally-supported project.
+The Recipient and its contractors may not use Federal funds for lobbying specifically to obtain grants and cooperative agreements.
+The Recipient and its contractors must comply with 49 CFR 20, U.S. Department of Transportation "New Restrictions on Lobbying."